 Day 1 – Arrival, Reykjanes Peninsula & Reykjavik

 Many flights from the United States arrive early in the morning.
 It will take a little time to grab luggage and get through customs.
-You’ll pick up your rental car (we used Sixt) and hit the road.
-The Reykjanes Peninsula is a great introduction to Iceland.
-You will find a few small coastal towns with colorful lighthouses, lots of horses and a whole new landscape.
+You’ll pick up your rental car (book your car here) and hit the road.
+I recommend getting a large coffee and some snacks before you head out to explore.

 Stop at the Bridge between the Continents for a little leg stretch.
 There is literally a bridge that walks between the two continental plates.
 We didn’t see any other people there and it was a beautiful walk.